jotavo13/MemroyGame/README.md

 ![image](https://user-images.githubusercontent.com/122843130/221380785-b5d9aa2c-c584-4e41-87f1-de649ffb27fa.png)

-## USER EXPERINCE
+## USER EXPERIENCE

 ### MVP GOALS

 1. As a Player, I should be able to choose any card to flip.
-2. As a Player, the game should not flib my card back till I choose another one.
+2. As a Player, the game should only flip my card back once I choose another one.
-3. As a Player, if the cards that I choose do not match,then both card should flip back.
+3. As a Player, if I choose another card and they do not match, then both cards should flip back.
-4. As a Player, if the cards that I choose do matches, then the cards should remain as is.
+4. As a Player, if the cards I choose match the previous card, then the cards should remain as is.
-5. As a Player, I should be able to choose a new cards now.
+5. As a Player, I should be able to choose a new card now.
-6. As a Player, Once all the cards are found, the game should display "YOU WON"
+6. As a Player, Once all the cards are found, the game should display "YOU WON."
 7. As a Player, I should have a way to reset the game 8  As a Player, I only have 16 tries to win the game

 ## Strech Goals
 1. Have a time limit on the game
 2. To able to add animation/sound if the cards are incorrect
-3. To give a score based on time and amount of "clicks done"
+3. To give a score based on time and amount of "clicks done."
-4. Do a flip animation rahter than a toogle one.
+4. Do a flip animation rather than a toggle one.
 5. Size of the board( 6X6, 8X8, etc...)